athenarc/scientific-summarization-api/curl_example.md

 ### Example A: Quick Summary (Fewer than 6 Papers)

-When you provide a small number of papers, the API defaults to generating a concise, single-paragraph summary.
+When you provide a small number of papers, the API defaults to generating a concise summary.

 ```bash
 curl -X POST "http://localhost:8000/summarize/" \